Jared C. Nicholson: Education

+Economic Development

-Nicholson has pushed to bring good-paying jobs to Lynn and connect Lynn to the region’s innovation economy, achieving an upgrade in MassBIO’s designation of Lynn’s readiness for life sciences growth from bronze to platinum, supporting the vocational school’s launch of a preparatory program for careers in biotechnology, and working with the City Council to rezone key parcels to facilitate job growth.
-The focus of Nicholson’s administration on jobs has included a major increase in the City’s involvement in workforce development by preparing Lynn residents for good careers, funding Commercial Driver’s License training to fill a City hiring need, expanding access to English classes, and supporting the vocational school’s expansion of adult education in high demand trades.
+Nicholson made bringing good-paying jobs to Lynn a priority, including a major increase in the City's involvement in workforce development through programs such as funding Commercial Driver's License training to fill a City hiring need, expanding access to English classes, and supporting the vocational school's expansion of adult education in high demand trades.

+One of Nicholson's first accomplishments in office was to reform the City's development process, working with the City Council, to allow for a more coherent and coordinated review by City officials.
+Nicholson also led the creation of the City's first comprehensive plan, "Vision Lynn," which won multiple planning awards.
+To reflect the goals articulated in Vision Lynn, in 2025 the City rewrote its zoning ordinance for the first time since adopted in 1926.

-A focal point for inclusive long-term growth has been Lynn’s waterfront, the subject of an extensive, coordinated planning effort.
-The City approved what would be the largest private sector development in the City’s history, a $450 million mixed-use development of 850 units, 26,000 square feet of commercial space, and an 8-acre public park.
-A new 20+ acre public park is scheduled to open on the site of a former landfill in 2025.
+Another outgrowth of Vision Lynn was the South Harbor Implementation Plan, a planning process for Lynn's waterfront, a focal point for inclusive growth and the subject of an extensive, coordinated planning effort that has begun to become reality by attracting major investment.
+The City approved what would be the largest private sector development in the City's history, a $450 million mixed-use development of 850 units, 26,000 square feet of commercial space, and an 8-acre public park.
+A new 20+ acre public park opened on the waterfront on the site of a former landfill in 2025.

+Community Safety and Inclusion

 Nicholson has made inclusivity a hallmark of his Administration, leading an effort to improve language access to city services for multilingual residents by hiring a team of interpreters.
-He has announced plans for the City to launch an independent, unarmed crisis response team to address mental health needs and further racial justice.
-The schools have dramatically increased their mental health support for students through the hiring of social workers and clinicians.
-Nicholson has also sought to increase the availability and utilization of lifesaving Nalaxone as part of the efforts to combat the opioid crisis as the City has experienced a promising downward trend in opioid overdose deaths.
-His administration instituted a door-to-door canvassing program for City officials to visit neighborhoods experiencing community violence, launched a mentor connection program, and drastically expanded summer youth jobs.
+His administration launched an independent, unarmed crisis response team to address mental health needs and further racial justice.
+Nicholson also increased the availability and utilization of lifesaving Nalaxone as part of the efforts to combat the opioid crisis and the City has experienced a promising downward trend in opioid overdose deaths.
+The schools dramatically increased their mental health support for students through the hiring of social workers and clinicians.
+A third party "equity audit" found that the City had made significant progress improving accessibility and inclusion.

+In 2023, the City experienced a dangerous flare-up of gang violence.
+By 2025, law enforcement had dismantled the most threatening gang and successfully suppressed the wave of violence.
+The Nicholson administration instituted a door-to-door canvassing program for City officials to visit neighborhoods experiencing community violence, launched a mentor connection program, installed a community camera system at public intersections, and drastically expanded summer youth jobs.